 The importance of security in EHR

-In the age of digital transformation, medical records security should be a top priority for all EHR-adopters.
+In the age of digital healthcare, medical records security should be a top priority for all EHR-adopters.
 Data breaches can have serious implications for both providers and patients.

 As for providers, healthcare data security violations negatively affect their reputation, harm the patients, and cause financial losses.